aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-psd/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS to PSD via Java" h2="Export XPS file to PSD within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert xps file to PSD image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XPS to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to PSD.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an XPS file to a PSD image in Java can be done in two simple steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export XPS files to JPEG format.
+The second step is to use the Aspose.Imaging for Java Image Processing API, which is also part of the Aspose.Total for Java package.
+This API allows you to render the JPEG file to a PSD image.

+The Aspose.PDF for Java API is a powerful tool for creating, editing, and converting PDF documents.
+It provides a wide range of features, including the ability to export XPS files to JPEG format.
+The API also supports a variety of other file formats, including DOC, DOCX, HTML, XLS, and more.

+The Aspose.Imaging for Java Image Processing API is a powerful tool for manipulating images.
+It provides a wide range of features, including the ability to render JPEG files to PSD images.
+The API also supports a variety of other image formats, including BMP, GIF, PNG, and TIFF.

+By using the Aspose.PDF for Java and Aspose.Imaging for Java APIs, you can easily convert XPS files to PSD images in Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of tools for working with documents and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}